You can do a lot online for free but if you want to do it legally you have to be more selective, and that includes

 Popular streaming devices include:

 - Smart TV.
-Smart TVs are internet-enabled and will often come loaded with TV streaming apps like Netflix, BBC iPlayer, ITV Player, All4, My5 and others.
+Smart TVs are internet-enabled and will often come loaded with TV streaming apps like Netflix, BBC iPlayer, ITV Player, All4, My5, and many others.
 These are ideal for streaming premium TV, and catch-up or Freeview TV channels too.

 - Set-top box.
 Broadcast TV boxes usually offer streaming capabilities.
 Sky and Virgin Media were a little slow to recognise the threat posed by streaming but have now embraced it.
 So much so that your Sky or Virgin Media box may now include the same streaming apps you find on a smart TV.
 Many Freeview boxes also include support for streaming apps and catch-up TV.

 - Phones and tablets.
 Newer phones or tablets have enough power to stream TV.
 Using the same apps or browser access as a computer and using Wi-Fi or 4G, you can access content wherever you like.
 Some devices support video output via their USB connection so you can connect them to a TV.

 Do you need a TV licence to watch TV online?